Dsusilo18/Chef-VM-Setup/README.md

   - Creates a new user account with priviliges.

 10. configure_chromium.rb
-  - Configure Chromium to have all the settings, preferences, extensions, bookmarks and etc. of an already existing Chromium.
+  - Configure Chromium to have all the settings, preferences, extensions, bookmarks and etc of an already existing Chromium.

 ## Attributes:
 1. node['vm-setup']['user_name']